The First Step: Choosing A Contractor

 - Make sure you are able to clearly define the project prior to requesting a bid.
 It is very helpful to have a written description of the project clearly outlining your understanding and expectations.

 - Evaluate the frequency and level of communication between you and potential candidates.
 It will be important to develop a solid relationship with your contractor.
-Keep the lines of communication open; take into account how easily or how strained communication is between you.
+Keep the lines of communication open; take into account how easy or how strained communication is between you.

 - Request bids once availability of the contractor and details of the project are confirmed.
 The bids should be detailed, in writing, and include separate, specific segments of the project.